MonkeyDa23/Horizon-Roleplay-1/supabase/functions/INSTRUCTIONS.md

 2. Navigate to the **Admin Panel**.
 3. Go to the **Appearance** tab:
     -   Fill in your **Discord Guild ID**.
+    -   (Optional) Set a password for the admin panel for extra security.
 4. Go to the **Notifications** tab:
     -   Fill in the **Channel IDs** for the channels where you want to receive notifications (e.g., new submissions, audit logs).
     -   Fill in the **Mention Role IDs** for roles you want to ping in those notifications.